keith-flynn/machines-received/README.md

 Windows:

-- from command line within directory, input `python -m machines-received.py`
+- from command line within the 'Scripts' directory, input `python -m main.py`

 Linux/MacOS:

-- from bash within directory, input `python3 machines-received.py`
+- from bash within the 'Scripts' directory, input `python3 main.py`

 ---

 ### **The Basics:**

 1. In Part 1 we import a CSV file with cost information for the different models of personal computers that we will be working with.
 This information is cleaned and analyzed to become a dataframe to reference in Part 2.

 2. In Part 2 we import a CSV file with a batch of machines that have just been received into the system.
 This data is cleaned and analyzed before importing prices from the dataframe in Part 1.